catalyst-cloud/catalystcloud-docs/source/block-storage/volume-tiers.rst

 .. warning::

-  Once a volume has been created with a specific type, it cannot be changed after the fact.
-Please follow the process outlined in :ref:`Migrating Volumes<migrating-volumes>` to migrate between different volume types.
+  Once a volume has been created the type cannot be changed while it is in use.
+  Please follow the process outlined in :ref:`Migrating Volumes
+  <migrating-volumes>` to migrate between different volume types.

 ****************
 High Performance